DenisMrGnusa/flutter_app_bfd_2/README.md

 Testing, JSON serialization, and immutables (The Boring Flutter Development Show, Ep.
 2)

+the training project from the results of following the video => https://youtu.be/TiCA0CEePyE

 ## Getting Started

 This project is a starting point for a Flutter application.